Lower Kharif sowing calls for deft management of foodgrain stock, prices: FinMin Report | Headlines

 Overall, inflationary pressures in India appear to be on a decline with a pre-emptive set of administrative measures by the government, agile monetary policy and easing of international commodity prices and supply-chain bottlenecks, according to the monthly Economic Review released by the Finance Ministry.

 However, it said, there is no ''room for complacency on the inflation front as lower crop-sowing for the Kharif season calls for deft management of stocks of agricultural commodities and market prices without unduly jeopardising farm exports.''
-India's rice production could fall by 10-12 million tonnes during the Kharif season this year due to a fall in paddy sowing area, Food Secretary Sudhanshu Pandey had said earlier this month.
+Sowing of paddy, the main Kharif crop, has declined by nearly 19 lakh hectares as on September 16, to 399.03 lakh hectare area, as compared to 417.93 lakh hectare in the year-ago period.
+Sowing in the Kharif season begins with the onset of the southwest monsoon from June and harvesting from October onwards.

+The paddy acreage has declined mainly in Jharkhand by 9.37 lakh hectares, followed by Madhya Pradesh (6.32 lakh hectare), West Bengal (3.65 lakh hectare), Uttar Pradesh (2.48 lakh hectare) and Bihar (1.97 lakh hectare).

 The Kharif season contributes about 80 per cent of India's total rice production.

-Paddy is the main kharif crop and its sowing begins with the onset of the southwest monsoon from June and harvesting from October onwards.

-Observing that India's growth has been robust and inflation in control at a time when slowing growth and high inflation are afflicting most of the major economies of the world.
+India's growth has been robust and inflation is in control at a time when slowing growth and high inflation are afflicting most of the major economies of the world, the report said.

 The report further said inflation in India, a net commodity-importing country, has been a by-product of externally situated exogenous pressures.